 As old wounds tear open, the dogged loyalty of Rowland’s inappropriate companions is all that stands between him and the consequences of a brutal murder… one he simply failed to mention.

-Book 6 in the Rowland Sinclair Mystery Series
+Book 6 in the award-winning Rowland Sinclair Mysteries Series

 “There is something so completely delicious about Rowland Sinclair and his louche band of comrades…

 With cameo appearances from historical figures …and a real sense of fun to the book alongside some quite genuine tension, this is historical crime for those in the know and those—like me—who can barely remember what happened last weekend…”

 “This is a delightful and clever book and a must read for lovers of crime fiction.”